 The Pobla & Ash core increases durability, allowing for nimble movement and precise edge control.
 And yet, at just under 70,000 yen, this freeski model offers excellent value for money

-It's extremely light thanks to its lightweight core material.
-Its vibration absorption system provides excellent stability at high speeds, ensuring a comfortable ride.
-The 98mm center offset makes it great for both powder and groomed runs, making it a versatile ski
+The lightweight core makes it extremely light.
+The vibration absorption system provides excellent stability at high speeds, ensuring a comfortable ride.
+The 98mm center offset makes it ideal for both powder and groomed runs, making it a versatile ski

 This is the ultimate ski for enjoying everything from park to powder, slopes to backcountry, anywhere, in any snow condition.
 With a 106mm center, it offers surprising agility for a fat ski, powerful edge grip that lasts forever, and shock absorption that won't falter even on rough slopes.
 It excels in these three areas, and while it does require a fair amount of leg strength, it's such a well-rounded ski that you'll wonder if there's a better ski out there.
 While the buoyancy isn't as great as the BLANK, in powder, you can enjoy diving deep and then using the ski's rebound to launch you off

-edge grip and sharpness are sharp enough to rank among the best fat skis.
-However, its reaction time isn't as quick as previous models, making it less prone to mistakes and making it a more versatile ski.
-The deeper rocker also improves float and maneuverability in powder.
-The solid tail rocker makes switch riding a breeze, allowing even beginner freeskiers to try a variety of different things.
-Its easy shifting and turn control allow for freeriding techniques unique to basic skis.
-For those with a low powder content, the RUSTLER 9 is the ski for you.
+edge grip and turn sharpness are among the best in the fat ski world.
+However, it's not as quick to react as the previous model, making it less prone to mistakes and a more versatile ski.
+The deeper rocker also improves buoyancy and maneuverability in powder.
+With a solid tail rocker, switch riding is not a concern, allowing even those with a foundation in freeskiing to try various techniques.
+Sliding is easy, and turn control is simple, enabling freeriding that incorporates movements unique to basic skiing.
+If powder skiing is not a major part of your routine, choose the RUSTLER9.

 Reviewer: PADDLE CLUB Staff / Koji Kato